|Frances, Countess of Jersey,|

 Frances is not to be confused with her daughter-in-law, Sarah, who was married to her elder son George Child Villiers, 5th Earl of Jersey, and was a leading member of the ton and a patroness of Almack’s.

-If you enjoyed this post, you might like to read about another woman in George IV's life, Maria Fitzherbert.
+If you enjoyed this post, you might like to read about some other women in George IV's life: Maria Fitzherbert, Lady Melbourne and Lady Hertford.

 (1) From George Bussy Villiers , fourth Earl of Jersey (1735-1805) Oxford Dictionary of National Biography by HE Maxwell (2004).